IgorRudolf/Biometrics_project_02/README.md

-Solution for detecting the iris and pupil from eye images, unwrapping the iris into a rectangular form, and generating the iris code based on biometric processing methods.
+Solution for detecting the iris and pupil from eye images, unwrapping the iris into a rectangular form, and generating the iris code based on the Gabor wavelet transforms.

 ## Description of project